Corporate Social Responsibility

 4. Social issues (1) Does the company formulate appropriate management policies and procedures according to relevant regulations and the International Bill of Human Rights?
 (2) Does the company have reasonable employee benefit measures (including salaries, leave, and other benefits), and do business performance or results reflect on employee salaries?
 (3) Does the company provide a healthy and safe working environment and organize training on health and safety for its employees on a regular basis?
 (4) Does the Company have an effective career capacity development training program established for employees?
 (5) Does the company comply with laws and international standards with regards to the customer health and safety of products and services, customer privacy, marketing and labeling of products and services and did the company establish policies and reporting procedures related to consumer or customer rights and benefit protection?
 (6) Does the company implement supplier management policies, requiring suppliers to observe relevant regulations on environmental protection, occupational health and safety, or labor and human rights?
 If so, describe the results. |

-V | (1) The Company has established a management dedicated unit in order to perform works according to the regulations of the labor laws in the country where the Company is located and according to the organization and employee related regulations, policies, and activity plan, in order to protect the rights and benefits of employees.
-The human rights related policies have disclosed on the Company’s website. please refer to Annual Report of the company 5.
-Labor relations of VIIII.
-Human Rights Policy and Specific Management Program.
+V | (1)(a)The Company has established a management dedicated unit in order to perform works according to the regulations of the labor laws and Gender Equality Act in the country where the Company is located and according to the organization and employee related regulations, policies, and activity plan, in order to protect the rights and benefits of employees.
+The Company follows the International Labor Organization’s Declaration on Fundamental Principles and Rights at Work, as well as the spirit and fundamentals of protecting human rights embodied in such international human rights treaties.
+Established the human rights related policies and disclose it on the Company’s website.
+The relevant policies are as follows:

-(4) The Company follows the Skill Development Promotion Act and employee training program every year to implement safety, hygiene and vocation related training to employees in order to increase employees’ competency in terms of occupational skills. please refer to Annual Report of the company 5.
+(4) The Company sets up employees’ annual training program every year following the Skill Development Promotion Act, the employees’ work content, and career path, which is to implement safety, hygiene, management ability, and job-related training to employees in order to increase employees’ competency in terms of occupational skills.
+Please refer to 5.
 Labor relations of V. Operation Overview of this Annual.
 (5) The Company’s products are widely used in furniture and building materials and have qualified numerous international certifications and test qualification reports.
 The Company is committed to the reduction of organic compounds and formaldehyde volatilization, in order to achieve high quality particle boards and the sustainable development goals of eco-friendly, toxic free, healthy and clean environment, thereby protecting the health and safety of end consumers.
-The Company has established the personal information protection regulations for managing and protecting customer privacy.
+The Company has established the personal information protection regulations and holds online conferences to enhance employees’ information security awareness and managing and protecting customer privacy.
 The Company and authorized dealers sign quality commitment letter and establish penalty clauses, and provide customer identification service, in order to ensure that customers receive the legitimate Green River boards and to eliminate any counterfeit products.
 The Company provides the certificate from the Thailand Rubber Wood Association stating that the product source of the Company is rubber wood products complying with sustainable development to customers.
 According to the characteristics and sales strategies of different products, the Company understands the customer and market demands in order to establish excellent customer relationship and diverse customer complaint channels (such as e-mail and communication software), thereby providing the most optimal services.
 In addition, the Company complies with relevant laws and international standard requirements during the execution of business.
-(6) The Company establishes partnerships with suppliers based on the principle of equality and mutual benefit.
-In addition, the Company also implements audits irregularly in order to ensure the quality of supplies and operational requirements, thereby achieving the promotion of social responsibility. |
+(6)(a) The Company establishes partnerships with suppliers based on the principle of equality and mutual benefit.
+In addition, the Company reviews the qualification of suppliers and contractors every half year according Vendor management policy, also implements audits irregularly in order to ensure the quality of supplies and operational requirements.
+The Company formulate a code of conduct for suppliers and require suppliers to sign a consent letter to ensure that the Company’s suppliers do not violate labor practices or adhere to sustainability clauses, etc.Thereby achieving the promotion of social responsibility. (b) specific management plans 1.
+According to the Company’s current supplier evaluation work guidelines, supplier evaluation is conducted in the first and second half of each year in February and August.
+During the evaluation period, the top 10 suppliers in each group’s (divided by procurement items) transaction amount are evaluated based on their price, product quality, delivery time, and after-sales service will be evaluated.
+Suppliers whose evaluation results do not meet the criteria will ask for improvement, suspension of transactions, or removal from the supplier list.
+By the end of 2023, 328 supplier evaluations had been conducted, of which 94% of suppliers were rated A, 5% were rated B, and the remaining of 1% were rated C. 2.
+The Purchasing Department conducts improvement tracking on supplier deficiencies and evaluation results.
+3. Before suppliers and contractors enter the factory for construction, occupational safety and health education will be conducted, and the Company’s safety personnel will conduct inspections.
+4. All suppliers of the Company must comply with the following regulations: 1) Contractors must comply with factory rules and strict zone-divided safety regulations.
+2) Contractor superiors or supervisors must receive complete training on safety.
+3) Contractors and supervisors must apply for work permits.
+4) The contractor must put signs and operating notices indicating hazards and warning messages.
+5) The contractor must cordon off the work area and prohibit non-construction personnel from entering the construction area.
+6) Tools, machines, and equipment used for work must be safe.
+7) After the work is completed, the area must be cleaned and restored.
+8) Contractors must dress neatly and wear protective equipment according to the nature of the work.
+9) No child labor (age under 15) |

-No major difference. | |||||||||||||
+No major difference. | |||||||||||||||||||||||||||||||||||||||||||||||||||||||

 5. Does the Company stipulate standards or guidelines according to the internationally accepted report, prepare sustainability reports and reports for disclosing non-financial information of the furniture Company?
-Have the aforementioned reports obtained the assurance or guarantee opinions from a third verification unit? | V | All information of the Company adopts the transparency principle, in which several of information can be found on the MOPS.
-In addition, the Company has established the Company’s website, and relevant information of the Company will continue to be disclosed.
+Have the aforementioned reports obtained the assurance or guarantee opinions from a third verification unit? | V | (a) The company does not need to prepare an ESG report in accordance with laws and regulations.
+The company has voluntarily issued the 2022 ESG report on June, 2023. and disclosed it on the company’s website and MOPS.
+The Company is preparing the 2023 sustainability report and is expected to achieving assurance from a certification body.
+The report will be completed and published in June 2024.

-The company does not need to prepare a CSR report in accordance with laws and regulations. | |||||||||||||
+The company does not need to prepare an ESG report in accordance with laws and regulations. | |||||||||||||||||||||||||||||||||||||||||||||||||||||||

-6. When the Company establishes its own principles for sustainable development according to the “Sustainable Development Best Practice Principles for TWSE/TPEx-Listed Companies,” please describe the difference between its operation and the rules established: The Company has established the “Corporate Social Responsibility Best Practice Principles” of the Company in the board of directors’ meeting held in December 2013, and continue to review and revise.
+6. When the Company establishes its own principles for sustainable development according to the “Sustainable Development Best Practice Principles for TWSE/TPEx-Listed Companies,” please describe the difference between its operation and the rules established: The Company has established the “Corporate Social Responsibility Best Practice Principles” of the Company in the Board of Directors’ meeting held in December 2013, and continue to review and revise.
 In order to enhance the implementation of corporate social responsibility.
 The Company examines the execution status according to the principles and implements improvements accordingly.
-There has been no occurrence of material difference yet. | ||||||||||||||||
+There has been no occurrence of material difference yet. | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 7. Other important information to facilitate the understanding of the execution status of promotion of sustainable development:

-(1) The Company is dedicated to become an outstanding corporate citizen, and the Company continues to care for the education of disadvantaged groups, construct educational resource sharing, promote industry-academic cooperation, and outstanding talent cultivation.
-In addition, the Company also organizes various public welfare activities for socially disadvantaged group care, community medical health educational resource subsidies, and elderly care, etc. The public welfare activities span across the Songkhla region, Thailand, where the Company located and surrounding areas, and the beneficiaries include all major colleges and universities, local junior high and elementary schools, non-profit-seeking social organizations, and the general public.
+(a) The Company is dedicated to become an outstanding corporate citizen, and the Company continues to care for the education of disadvantaged groups, construct educational resource sharing, promote industry-academic cooperation, and outstanding talent cultivation.
+In addition, the Company also organizes various public welfare activities for socially disadvantaged group care, community medical health educational resource subsidies, and elderly care, etc. The public welfare activities span across the Songkhla region, Trang, Thailand, where the Company located and surrounding areas, and the beneficiaries include all major colleges and universities, local junior high and elementary schools, non-profit-seeking social organizations, and the general public.
 The Company also encourages employees to jointly participate in social welfare activities in order to assist employees to maintain physical and mental health as well as a work life balance, thereby achieving growth with the Company together.
-The Company allocates budget in scholarship and senior citizen care programs every year: (1) in 2021, the company provide low-income student scholarship and outstanding student scholarship is 655 thousand Baht.
+The Company provides free health examinations to surrounding residences and allocates budget in scholarship and senior citizen care programs every year: (1) in 2023, the company provide low-income student scholarship, outstanding student scholarship and aid in campus construction is NT$ 475 thousand.
 The Company cooperate with schools and government institutions, including the selection process and provide the scholarship on time.
 The Company hopes to assist the students with financial aid and encourage them to concentrate on their studies.
-(2) In 2021, the budget for the senior citizen caring program is 660 thousand Baht.
-The Company provide food and groceries support for the elderly via monthly visits.
-The total amount of donation and related CSR activities in 2021 was NTD 1,879 thousand.
-(2) The Company offered care to citizens in the southern Thailand region that suffered from flooding, and donated resources and assisted in the reconstruction of homes, as well as actively participated in subsequent care works.
-(3) Since 2015, the Company has consecutively received various social welfare awards and social welfare service awards from the central government and local government.
+(2) In 2023, the company provide for the senior citizen caring program is NT$ 398 thousand.
+Monthly visits to the poor, seriously ill, shut-in, and disabled elderly in the community, and provide assistance and daily necessities subsidies.
+(3) Approximately NT$ 509 thousand was spent on participating in charity activities and community services in 2023, joining in community or official activities, providing annual electrical appliance safety inspections and maintenance, holding skills training for local communities, etc., to foster neighbor relations.
+The total amount of donation and related CSR activities in 2023 was NT$ 1,382 thousand. (b) Since 2015, the Company has consecutively received various social welfare awards and social welfare service awards from the central government and local government.
 The Company seeks to attract people sharing the same notion to be committed to the care of socially disadvantaged groups.
-In addition, through the integration of government and local social resources along with the teamwork development model, the Company creates an organization operated based on innovation and human culture.
-(4) The Company has qualified the new version of ISO 9001:2015 certification.
-(5) To control environmental pollution, the Company has also installed relevant environmental protection equipment: waste water quality online detection system, water quality purification equipment, wet electrostatic precipitator system and Formaldehyde recycle system, etc. |
+In addition, through the integration of government and local social resources along with the teamwork development model, the Company creates an organization operated based on innovation and human culture. (c) The Company has passed the latest version of ISO 9001:2015 standard, which certifies the company’s production environment is safe, eco-friendly, stable, well-managed, and provides high-quality products and comprehensive services. (d) To control environmental pollution, the Company has also installed relevant environmental protection equipment: waste water quality online detection system, water quality purification equipment, wet electrostatic precipitator system and Formaldehyde recycle system, etc. |

-Evaluation Item | Implementation Status | Deviations from “the Corporate Governance Best-Practice Principles for TWSE/TPEx Listed Companies” and Reasons | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||
+Evaluation Item | Implementation Status | Deviations from “the Corporate Governance Best-Practice Principles for TWSE/TPEx Listed Companies” and Reasons | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-Yes | No | Abstract Illustration | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||
+Yes | No | Abstract Illustration | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-1. Does Company follow the “Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies” to establish and disclose its corporate governance practices? | V | The Company has established “the Corporate Governance Best Practice Principles” in order to construct an effective corporate governance structure, to protect the interests of the shareholders, to strengthen the functions of the Board of Directors, to exploit the functions of independent directors, to respect the interests of stakeholders, and to improve information transparency, etc. in order to achieve important corporate governance principles.
+1. Does Company follow the “Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies” to establish and disclose its corporate governance practices? | V | The Company has established “the Corporate Governance Best Practice Principles” and disclosed in the MOPS and the company’s website.
+In order to construct an effective corporate governance structure, to protect the interests of the shareholders, to strengthen the functions of the Board of Directors, to exploit the functions of independent directors, to respect the interests of stakeholders, and to improve information transparency, etc. in order to achieve important corporate governance principles.

-In addition, the Company has established relevant corporate governance principles, including such as: “Rules of Procedures for Shareholders Meetings”, “Regulations Governing Procedure for Board of Directors Meetings”, “Regulations for Election of Directors”, “Regulations Governing Remuneration Committee Operation”, “Regulations for Preventing Insider Trading”, “Rules Governing the Scope of Powers of Independent Directors”, “Regulations Governing Establishment of Internal Audit Systems”, “Code of Ethical Conduct”, “Ethical Corporate Management Best Practice Principles”, and “Corporate Social Responsibility Best Practice Principles”.
+In addition, the Company has established relevant corporate governance principles, including such as: “Rules of Procedures for Shareholders Meetings”, “Procedures and Rules of Board of Directors Meeting”, “Regulations Governing Procedure for Board of Directors Meetings”, “Regulations for Election of Directors”, “Rules Governing the Scope of Powers of Independent Directors”, “Audit Committee Charter”, “Regulations Governing Audit Committee Operation”, “Remuneration Committee Charter”, “Regulations Governing Remuneration Committee Operation”, “Regulations Governing Establishment of Internal Audit Systems”, “Code of Ethical Conduct”, “Ethical Corporate Management Best Practice Principles”, “Corporate Social Responsibility Best Practice Principles”, “Procedures for Acquisition and Disposal of Assets”, “Policies and Procedures for Loaning of Funds and Making of Endorsements and Guarantees accordingly”, “Regulations on Governing Related Party Transactions”, “Subsidiary Supervision and Management Regulations.”, “Management Operation Measures for Internal Material Information Processing and Prevention of Insider Trading”.
 In addition, the Company releases material information of the Company according to relevant laws, and periodically discloses financial and non-financial information.
 The Board of Directors also follows the responsibilities assigned by the shareholders in order to lead the operation of the Company and to effectively achieve the management function of supervising the management level. |

-No major difference. | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||
+No major difference. | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 2. Company’s Ownership Structure and Shareholders’ Equity (1)Does the company establish an internal operating procedure to deal with shareholders’ suggestions, doubts, disputes and litigations, and implement based on the procedure?
 (2) Does the company possess the list of its major shareholders as well as the ultimate owners of those shares? |

-V | (1) The Company has entrusted a professional stock agency institution to handle the stock affairs, and has hired a spokesman and deputy spokesman to handle the suggestions, doubts, disputes, and litigation matters of shareholders, and to actively handle shareholders affairs along with relevant departments depending upon the needs.
+V | (1) The Company has entrusted a professional stock agency institution to handle the stock affairs.
+In addition, it has hired a spokesperson, deputy spokesman, and contact person for Investor Relationships to address the suggestions, doubts, disputes, and litigation matters of shareholders and actively handle shareholders’ affairs and relevant departments depending upon the needs.

 |

-No major difference. | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||
+No major difference. | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 3. Composition and Responsibility of the Board of Directors (1) Does the Board establish a diversity policy and specific management objectives, and how does the implementation?(2) Does the company voluntarily establish other functional committees in addition to the Compensation Committee and the Audit Committee?
 (3) Does the company establish a standard to measure the performance of the Board, and implement it annually?
-And submitting the results of performance assessments to the board of directors and use them as reference in determining compensation for individual directors, their nomination and additional office term.
+And submitting the results of performance assessments to the Board of Directors and use them as reference in determining compensation for individual directors, their nomination and additional office term.
 (4) Does the company regularly evaluate the independence of CPAs? |

 V | (1) The composition of the members of the Board of Directors of the Company considers the operation of the Company, business model, and development requirements.
 According to the “Corporate Governance Best Practice Principles” disclosed on the Company’s website and MOPS, the composition of the board of directors shall be determined by taking diversity into consideration.
 And that an appropriate policy on diversity based on the company’s business operations, operating dynamics, and development needs be formulated and include, without being limited to, the following two general standards: